Part Four

 Erëmirë Krasniqi: Yes.

-Hysni Krasniqi: From Lic, we wanted, we said, “You have to get a house and stay there.”
+Hysni Krasniqi: From Lic, we wanted, they said, “You have to get a house and stay there.”
 I said, “I want to stay with my children.”
 The children came to visit us, but it was many kilometers away, they didn’t eat there.
 They said, “Look, from today, you have one more room, and the children can sleep and eat here.
 They will stay with their parents.”
-We didn’t want to be a burden, I said, “We want to go with our children to London.”
-We took a bus, they took us to London to their apartment.
+We didn’t want to be a burden, so I said, “We want to go with our children to London.”
+We took a bus, and they took us to London to their apartment.
 We stayed there, I stayed for a month, but I couldn’t stay longer.
 My wife and son stayed, then it started…

 Erëmirë Krasniqi: To normalize…

-Hysni Krasniqi: Yes, normalize.
+Hysni Krasniqi: Yes, to normalize.
 Students asked me to go back, I don’t know how they got the address.

 Erëmirë Krasniqi: When did you come back?